 The quintessential Singapore outdoor dining experience, this halal alfresco restaurant is conveniently situated just across from the amazing National Orchid Garden and adjacent to the lovely ginger garden in the Botanics.
 In fact Halia is the Malay word for ginger, and it’s a prominent ingredient across the totally extensive all-day brunch menu (served every weekend from 10am til 5pm).
 The patient staff will happily bring kiddos crayons and child-friendly utensils, and of course they can always hop right outside to get the wiggles out.
 And thumbs up for the nice kids menu!

 Serving up hearty Swiss-German beer and food (prepared with the great product from the butchery and deli next door), Huber’s Bistro makes the perfect location to bring the fam for a lazy weekend brunch or early dinner.
-Thanks to the combination of multiple hot dogs on the menu and a huge, fenced in playground within striking distance, it is also every child’s favorite outdoor dining restaurant in Singapore.
+Thanks to the combination of multiple hot dogs on the menu and a huge, fenced-in playground (currently closed due to pandemic) within striking distance, it is also every child’s favorite outdoor dining restaurant in Singapore.

 Huber’s Bistro, 22 Dempsey Road, Singapore 249679, Tel: (+65) 6737 1488, www.hubers.com.sg